AlvaroRodriguezDelRio/Curta_metagenomics/README.md

 # Curta_metagenomics

 Here is a brief summary of the main steps for running a metagenomics analysis on Curta (https://www.fu-berlin.de/sites/high-performance-computing/Rechenressourcen/index.html).
 All the software I propose here is already installed, you could in principle run the scripts mostly as they are.
-The only thing you need to modify in your scripts is:
--  The number of samples to run by changing the ```#SBATCH --array=1-X``` line , being X the number of samples you have

 Before starting, clone this repository to the directory where you wanna perform the analysis, using